Bead Glossary A to J

 GALVANISED BEADS

 Beads (especially Seed Beads) that have been plated with zinc or other metals.
 This type of finish can, unfortunately, be lost over time due to friction or acidity from the skin.
-You can coat the beads with an acrylic spray in order to stabilise the finish and slow down the wear.
+You can coat the beads with a spray varnish in order to stabilise the finish and slow down the wear.

 GARNET